Begin a memoir by setting the tone with the first sentence

 What’s the best way to begin a memoir?

-That’s a important question, for many prospective readers will pluck your memoir from the shelf and decide whether or not to buy it after reading the first couple of sentences.
-So your first sentence (indeed, the entire opening) should be catchy and interesting and capture the flavor of the entire memoir, whether it’s adventurous, romantic, nostalgic, introspective, shocking or just a great romp.
+That’s an important question, for many prospective readers will pluck your memoir from the shelf and decide whether or not to buy it after reading the first couple of sentences.
+So your first sentence (indeed, the entire opening) should be catchy and interesting and capture the flavor of the entire memoir, whether it’s adventurous, romantic, nostalgic, introspective, shocking, or just a great romp.
 For example:

 In The Glass Castle, the story of a deeply dysfunctional family, author Jeannette Walls begins: “I was sitting in a taxi, wondering if I had overdressed for the evening, when I looked out the window and saw Mom rooting through a Dumpster.”
 This sentence is not only shocking and attention-grabbing but a harbinger of things to come.